 This can be solved in a multitude of ways.

-For starters, if you do not need the lower level tracking templates (might be a leftover from previous configurations) you can simply remove all lower level tracking templates and have ClickGUARD’s work as the only one.
+For starters, if you do not need the lower-level tracking templates (which might be a leftover from previous configurations) you can simply remove all lower-level tracking templates and have ClickGUARD's work as the only one.

-If you are actually benefitting from the low level tracking templates, the optimal approach is determined based on why you are using them in the first place:
+If you are benefitting from the low-level tracking templates, the optimal approach is determined based on why you are using them in the first place:

-(2) Using tracking template to add UTM params to the landing page
+(2) Using a tracking template to add UTM parameters to the landing page

 You are likely using a tracking template that looks like this:

-Your goal is to add additional parameters to your final URL for the purpose of on-site or server side tracking (for example you need the campaign name so you can properly record conversions).
+Your goal is to add additional parameters to your final URL suffix for the purpose of on-site or server-side tracking (for example - you need the campaign name so you can properly record conversions).

 Click here to learn how to use the final URL suffix.
-Do this for all campaigns (or other entities) where you’re using a tracking template to get additional params into your final URL and it will work alongside ClickGUARD’s tracking.
+Do this for all campaigns (or other entities) where you're using a tracking template to get additional parameters into your final URL suffix and it will work alongside ClickGUARD's tracking.